Alpha Delta Pi

 Alpha Delta Pi (ΑΔΠ), commonly known as ADPi (pronounced "ay-dee-pye"), is an International Panhellenic sorority founded on May 15, 1851, at Wesleyan College in Macon, Georgia.
 It is the oldest secret society for women.

-Alpha Delta Pi is a member of the National Panhellenic Conference, which is the governing council of its 26 member sororities.
+Alpha Delta Pi is a member of the National Panhellenic Conference.
 The sorority's national philanthropic partner is the Ronald McDonald House Charities.
-Its Executive Office is located in Atlanta, Georgia.
+Its executive office is located in Atlanta, Georgia.

 History

 Alpha Delta Pi was first founded as the Adelphean Society on May 15, 1851, at Wesleyan Female College in Macon, Georgia.
 The six founders included Eugenia Tucker Fitzgerald, Elizabeth Williams Mitchell, Sophronia Woodruff Dews, Octavia Andrew Rush, Mary Evans Glass, and Ella Pierce Turner.

 In 1904, a committee of three, led by Jewel Davis, contacted Attorney Dupont Guerry, the college's president, about to the procedure to become a national organization.
 They secured a charter of incorporation from the state of Georgia.
 In 1905, the Adelphean Society changed its name to Alpha Delta Phi.
-At the time of nationalization, Alpha Delta Phi had 60 active members and 3,000 alumnae.
+At the time of nationalization, Alpha Delta Phi, as a women's fraternity, had sixty active members and 3,000 alumnae.

-In 1905, Beta chapter was established at Salem College in Winston-Salem, North Carolina, by two members of Alpha chapter.
+In 1905, the Beta chapter was established at Salem College in Winston-Salem, North Carolina, by two members of the Alpha chapter.
 The chapter had seven members and fifteen new initiates until the administration abolished sororities three years later.
-In 1906, the Gamma chapter was founded at Mary Baldwin Seminary.
+In 1906 its Gamma chapter was founded at Mary Baldwin Seminary.
 Visitors were not allowed at the school, so the chapter charter and special instructions were delivered to the new group by mail.

 In 1906, Jewel Davis entered the University of Texas at Austin as a graduate student, organized a group, and installed them as Delta chapter, the fourth chapter of Alpha Delta Phi.
 Jewel Davis is listed as a charter member as there was no precedent for affiliation.
 Today, the Delta chapter at The University of Texas at Austin is the oldest surviving chapter of Alpha Delta Pi.
 Between 1906 and 1912, eight more chapters were founded at various universities.